 The Christian Commission for Development in Bangladesh (CCDB) organizes a variety of programs throughout the country to promote development and public participation.
 Through focusing on self-reliance, collective growth, distributive justice, and peace through health, education, and income generation, the CCDB emphasizes community participatory processes to address concerns in the community.

-Through the Enhancing Climate Resilience project, the CCDB is training farmers in innovative and efficient uses of climate adaptation and mitigation techniques and technologies.
+Through the Climate Change Resilient Agriculture project, the CCDB is training farmers in innovative and efficient uses of climate adaptation and mitigation techniques and technologies.

 Climate change is creating new adverse changes to the economy, society, and individual livelihoods around the world.
 Bangladesh is exposed to some of the most extreme climates, making climate change a priority to address in communities across the country.
 In response, the CCDB has opened five “Community Climate Resilience Centers” in five coastal villages, which are operated by local residents.
 Currently, the focus is to respond to the amount of saline in soil and groundwater.
 This affects agricultural activities and can create a safe drinking water crisis.
 It is caused by regular cyclones, tidal flooding, and riverbank erosion.
 The Community Climate Resilience Centers provide capacity-building courses and mobilize funds from community contributions to implement actions in collaboration with local governments.
 These actions include climate change risk assessments for households, climate resilient agriculture and livelihood opportunities, and installing fresh water technologies to increase access to fresh water.